uzh-bf/gbl-knowledge/use-cases/Portfolio Management Simulation copy.md

 tags: ['DBF', 'Simulation', 'Investing']
 subtitle: A simulation to improve decision-making ability
 objectives:
-  - Acquire knowledge of portfolio management and investment processes
-  - Get to know the success factors and conflicting goals of business management in a department
+  - Players are able to apply their knowledge in finance and macroeconomics in a portfolio management setting.
-  - Promotion of decision-making and communication skills
+  - Players are able to construct a strategic asset allocation which covers the customer's needs.
+  - Players are able to construct a portfolio that fits to the strategic and tactical asset allocation.
+  - Players are able to analyze various financial ratios, draw conclusions and make tactical adjustments in the portfolio(s) based on macroeconomic forecasts.
+  - Players are able to present and explain their strategy, implementation decisions, and results to a specific target audience in a suitable and understandable way.
 scenarios:
   - University education and training
   - In-house training